hikoworks/hikogui/docs/build_with_visual_studio_code.md

  1. In the bottom status bar select `[MSVC-x64-Debug]`, `[Library + Demo]` and `[hikogui_demo]`.
  2. In the bottom status bar press the `Build` option to build.
- 3. Press the little turtle or play buttom from the bottom status bar to debug or run the demo.
+ 3. Press the little turtle or play button from the bottom status bar to debug or run the demo.

 _Note: A "Window Security Alert" may show up, this is due to the RenderDoc API